-In keeping with the rich traditions established over 90 years, St Leo's residents enjoy a diverse and active lifestyle embracing study, cultural and sporting activities, spiritual dimensions, community service and a wealth of social activities.
+In keeping with the rich traditions established for nearly 100 years, St Leo's residents enjoy a diverse and active lifestyle embracing study, cultural and sporting activities, spiritual dimensions, community service and a wealth of social activities.

-As the college approaches its centenary in 2017, the demand for places is at a premium.
-215 residents occupy very good quality accommodation.
+As the College approaches its centenary in year 2017, the demand for places is at a premium.
+207 residents occupy very good quality accommodation.
 A new residential M Block was completed in 2008 and a new N block is being considered to address increasing demand for residential places on the University campus.
-The Christian Brothers remain committed to this ministry of care for young men in that stage of their lives when they leave home to undertake university studies and of being fully responsible for their own well being.
+The College remains committed to this ministry of care for young men in that stage of their lives when they leave home to undertake university studies and of being fully responsible for their own well being.